giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 // ...
 ```

-> Note: We should test each and every endpoint we create.
+> Note: We should test every endpoint we create.
 If any error occurs, we should troubleshoot at the same time.
-In this tutorial, I have dedicated a seperate chapter for testing the endpoins we create using Postman.
+In this tutorial, I have dedicated a separate chapter for testing the endpoints we create using Postman.

-The project so far will be like [this]().